D-Bhatta/Django-Portfolio/notes/Notes_subject_subject.md

 ## Add styling to app

-We are going to add `Bootstrap`, or any classless CSS to the entire project.
+Add `Bootstrap`, or any classless CSS to the entire project.

 Add the stylesheet inside `base.html`'s `page_content` block.

 Visiting `localhost:8000`, should show that the page has been formatted with slightly different styling.

 ## Additional Information